 - Dimpling anywhere on the breast

-- Skin of the breast that becomes scaly, red, or swollen or may have ridges or pitting
+- The skin of the breast that becomes scaly, red, or swollen or may have ridges or pitting

 - Milky discharge when not breastfeeding